Naohiro2g/color-tower-defense/README.md

     # Run the game.
     $ python Color\ Tower\ Defense.py

-## One big hint at playing the game
+## One big bug at the hot key

-You need to click the "NEXT WAVE" at the up-right to start the enemy's attack wave after you placed the initial defence towers.
-Otherwise, the game will not start.
-According to the original README, you can use the spacebar or ESC key to start the wave, but it does not work in my environment for some reason.
-Other hotkeys are working fine, though.
+I found a bug in the original README about the hot key for starting a new wave.
+The hot key is actually N, not Spacebar or ESC.
+Clicking the "NEW WAVE" at the top-right works fine.

 ## The original README is below